orangejuice/blog/data/activity/movie-大开眼戒-1999/record.en.md

     Cruise Nicole Kidman
 ---

-Via tw 停云, “Kubrick's last film.
-It mocks the world to the utmost, money, consumption, class, loyalty, marriage...
-Nicole is beautiful.
-At the end of the movie, she said: 'Never say forever, it sounds terrifying.'”
+Via Twitter by Tingyun, "Kubrick's last film.
+A scathing satire of this world, mocking everything from money, consumerism, class, fidelity, to marriage...
+Nicole is stunning.
+At the end of the movie, she says: 'Don't say forever, it sounds terrifying.'"